carpentries/instructor-training/08-performance.md

 the theory they've learned in education school to deliver an actual lesson in an actual classroom for actual students.

-Sally Fincher and her colleagues studied how teaching practices are actually transferred using both [a detailed case study](papers/fincher-warrens-question-2007.pdf) and
+Fincher and her colleagues studied how teaching practices are actually transferred using both [a detailed case study](papers/fincher-warrens-question-2007.pdf) and
 [analysis of change stories](papers/fincher-stories-change-2012.pdf).